 Research at a Glance

-• KU Entomology is one of the most active and productive of entomological enterprises in the world, with a current focus on aquatic Coleoptera.
+- KU Entomology is one of the most active and productive of entomological enterprises in the world, with a current focus on aquatic Coleoptera.

-• The Division was home to Kansas’ first elected member to the National Academy of Sciences, Distinguished Prof. & Curator Emeritus Charles D. Michener.
+- The division was home to Kansas’ first elected member to the National Academy of Sciences, the late Distinguished Prof. & Curator Emeritus Charles D. Michener.
 At the time of his passing, Prof. Michener was one of only three Academy members at the University of Kansas.